"nurturing land, nourishing people"

 Mildura community water bank

-Mildura Community Water Bank will be an innovative venture to assist small-scale farmers in securing water at a reasonable, stable price, to be launched in the second half of 2020.
+Mildura Community Water Bank will be an innovative venture to assist small-scale farmers in securing water at a reasonable, stable price – launched in 2020.

 “This project is very important for the local community, helping the small-scale farmers to get access to affordable irrigation water for their farms to produce local fresh crops, to produce vegetables at a reasonable price that is affordable by everyone.”